Trains to StockportGet the best ticket prices to Stockport with our split ticket search

 Stockport has a large railway station that lies on the West Coast Mainline.
 There are trains from London and Birmingham, with less frequent trains from North Wales, Cardiff, and Shrewsbury.
 Local trains also link the Stockport railway station to Manchester.

 Tip 7: Travel on slower trains

-If you have time for a more leisurely journey, you can find cheaper trains to Stockport with less direct train services; we automatically show you these fares if they save you money.
+If you have time, you can find cheaper trains to Stockport with less direct train services; we automatically show you these fares if they save you money.
 If you are in a rush and wish to catch a train with a more direct route, you also have the option of only seeing these faster journeys on our website.

 Tip 8: Check first-class fares

-When demand for 1st class tickets is low, fares can sometimes be a similar price to or even cheaper than a standard class ticket.
+When demand for 1st class tickets is low, fares can sometimes be similar to or even cheaper than a standard class ticket.
 You could grab this bargain and enjoy the added benefits of free food and drink and bigger seats.

 Frequently Asked Questions